Frameless Shower: What to Know About This Popular Shower Type

 Frameless showers are enclosed showers that use glass panels without metal framing support systems.
-This creates an open, modern look that makes bathrooms look larger.
-Frameless glass showers have become very popular among homeowners, and that popularity doesn’t appear to be waning any time soon.
+This creates an open, modern look that can make your bathroom look larger.
+Frameless glass showers have become very popular among homeowners, who often want to know how if the cost of a frameless shower is worth it.
+Below, we have broken down everything you should know about these showers, including costs, pros and cons, and more.

 What is the Difference Between Frameless Showers and Showers With Frameless Doors?